pacs-course/pacs-examples/Examples/src/Parallel/ParallelSTL/README.md

 In this main program you have just some examples of use of just a few parallel algorithms of the stl, with some timings.

-#What do I learn here?#
+# What do I learn here? #
 - How parallel algorithms of the standard library are called.
+- How to get a parallel code cheaply using modern C++.